canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 #### Contributor License Agreement

-Government of Canada projects dont use contributor license agreements, but rely on the open source software licenses providing the necessary terms.
+Government of Canada projects don't use contributor license agreements, but rely on the open source software licenses providing the necessary terms.
 This means that contributions are made under the same license under which the project is released and that authors retain their copyright for their contributions.

 ### Licencing